The following is a guest article by Miles.

 As the man is dressed totally in black and invisible to the woman, the viewer can presume he has died and she is mourning his passing in the bedroom they shared.

-The following is a guest post by Adam Rothstein.
+The following is a guest article by Adam Rothstein.

 Boxing fans around the world have their favorite fighters, their favorite weight divisions, and even some well thought-out thoughts on who they would like to see in a dream match up.
 From the heavyweight division to bantam weights, there are a ton of highly skilled fighters who could easily carry a card for big profits through ticket sales and pay per view purchases.
 Below are three of the biggest boxing matches that fans have been clamoring to see.
 Hopefully, the will of the fans will be fulfilled sometime in 2013.